-As a fellowship trained experts in knees, Drs.
-Goradia and Budny have performed thousands of knee operations.
+As a fellowship trained expert in knees, Dr. Goradia has performed thousands of knee operations.
 They will review non-surgical treatment options including alternative treatments for arthritis with you and only recommend partial or total knee replacement if absolutely needed.

 Minimally Invasive Knee Replacement in Richmond VAUsing the KneeAlign® handheld computer the size of a smartphone, we are able to perform a more accurate partial and total knee replacement.
 This device uses GPS technology similar to what is used rockets, missiles and cars.

 Rod Inserted in Bone

 One key to a successful result after knee replacement is to restore the normal alignment of the leg.
 The alignment should create a straight line from the hip through the knee to the ankle.

 The standard way surgeons achieve this is by inserting a rod into the middle of the bone.
 After surgery this can result in more bleeding from the bone which can affect recovery.

 The KneeAlign computer gives more accurate alignment without insertion of a rod making it less invasive with less blood loss.